The National Curriculum

 At Lakes Primary School, we have been working very hard to produce a curriculum which not only meets, but enhances the requirements of the new National Curriculum.

-These themes form our school curriculum which runs as part of a two year rolling programme.
+These themes form our school curriculum which runs as part of a two year rolling programme and can be veiwed in full on the Curriculum Maps page.

 More detailed information will be provided in our curriculum newsletters, which will continue to be sent out to you.

-We use a range of materials to support with the teaching of phonics and reading and do not rely on one specific scheme.
+We use Read Write Inc. to support with the teaching of phonics and early reading.
 Staff will be happy to share their expertise if you have any questions.

 The Early Years Foundation Stage (EYFS)